 - The Sugar River runs roughly midway through this subwatershed as it flows from Albany to the north down through and past Brodhead at the southern end of the subwatershed's boundary.
 Within the subwatershed, the Sugar River is dammed at two locations, one in Albany forming Albany Lake (102 acres) and one northwest of Brodhead forming Decatur Lake (109 acres).
 Locally, Albany Lake is also known as Lake Winnetka.
 Both of these impounded lakes are shallow and heavily silted due primarily to agriculture runoff.

-- The extreme eastern portion of Albany Wildlife Area, just west of Albany exists within this subwatershed and extends west into the Middle Sugar River Watershed along the Little Sugar River towards Monticello.
+- The extreme eastern portion of Albany Wildlife Area just west of Albany exists within this subwatershed and extends west into the Middle Sugar River Watershed along the Little Sugar River towards Monticello.

 - Decatur Lake-Sugar Creek Subwatershed is one of three subwatersheds draining into Decatur Lake, the other two being Searles Creek and Norwegian Creek.

-The Brodhead dam has been in existence in some form since the mid 1800's (1847-48).
+The Brodhead dam has been in existence in some form since the mid-1800s (1847-48).
 It was originally built to establish a millpond (today known as Decatur Lake) to power a sawmill, and by 1849 it was also powering a grist and flour mill.
 The small settlement of Decatur grew up nearby and by 1857 had grown to some 400 strong; however, its residents and businesses alike soon abandoned their village for Brodhead in order to take advantage of the railroad established there in 1857.
-Construction of the 3.1 mile long Mill Race from the millpond to Brodhead began in 1858 and was in operation on May 6, 1863.
+Construction of the 3.1 miles long Mill Race from the millpond to Brodhead began in 1858 and was in operation on May 6, 1863.
 The race furnished power for a flouring mill and later a foundry, several wagon shops and a plow factory.
 Electricity was being produced by 1886.
 This whole area has a rich history to explore and a good place to start is the Brodhead Historical Museum Depot and website.
-Today, the Mill Race and adjacent land corridor, owned by the City of Brodhead, are now known as the Pearl Island Development Corridor.
-It is being developed to provide year around recreational opportunities to residents and visitors.
+Today, the Mill Race and adjacent land corridor, owned by the City of Brodhead, are now known as the Pearl Island Recreational Corridor.
+It is being developed to provide year-round recreational opportunities to residents and visitors.

 Marsh Creek, a small spring-fed stream east of Albany flows southwest and joins the Sugar River below Albany.
 The Wisconsin Department of Natural Resources (WDNR) has classified this stream as a Class III trout stream.